 The fight with Hun, Bludgeon and Koya runs about 5 or 6 pages, though it’s more of a tease than anything else.
 As soon as the fight with Hun starts to get good, the hench-mutants scare him off.
-As soon as the fight with the hench-mutants starts to get good, Donatello/Metalhead creates a diversion and gets his brothers out of there.
+Then as soon as the fight with the Turtles and the hench-mutants starts to get good, Donatello/Metalhead creates a diversion and gets his brothers out of there.
 But as a free sample book to get potential readers hungry for the $4 main course, it works perfectly well.

 Now, if you missed out on this comic because you don’t have a local comic shop in your area or FCBD isn’t a thing in your country?
 It doesn’t seem particularly essential to the narrative.
 It’s mostly recaps and the fight doesn’t amount to much, sort of leaving everything where it was between issues so as not to disrupt any vital continuity.
 We don’t really learn anything we didn’t already witness in #45: Donnie’s a robot, Hun’s having a falling out with the Foot, Shredder and Stockman are teaming up.

 So don’t beat yourself up if you couldn’t find a copy.
 The Santolouco artwork on the original pages is the real attraction, but there’s nothing storywise that can’t be skipped.

 Grade: Clip Show.